radiantearth/stac-spec/best-practices.md

 responses, with the API's location at the base url.
 The `/` endpoint with the catalog could either link directly to the static catalog, or can follow the 'dynamic catalog layout' recommendations above with a new set of URL's.

-Ideally each `Item` would use its `links` to provide a reference back to the static location.
-The location of the static item should be treated as the canonical location, as the generated API is more likely to move or be temporarily down.
+Ideally each Item would use its `links` to provide a reference back to the static location.
+The location of the static Item should be treated as the canonical location, as the generated API is more likely to move or be temporarily down.
 The spec provides the `derived_from` rel field, which fits well enough, but `canonical` is likely the more appropriate one as everything but the links should be the same.